nsunami/postreview/content/post/2021-06-10-Uncorking-the-Muse-Lebed.md

 # PostReview score - 85/100

 ## Digest of the Paper

 #### Question

 The authors are testing the hypothesis that alcohol intake increased creative problem-solving ability.
-They anticipated that intoxicated would score less on the measurements of working memory, would solve more creative problems (Remote Associate Task) and that they will experience more sudden solutions known as insight.
+They anticipated that intoxicated participants would score less on the measurements of working memory, would solve more creative problems (Remote Associate Task) and that they will experience more sudden solutions known as insight.

 #### Rationale